What We’ll Cover

 How to Make a YouTube Short

-Want to learn how to make a YouTube Short that connects with audience and generates engagement?
-The following is a basic guide to help you get going with your next project:
+Want to learn how to make a YouTube Short that connects with your audience and generates engagement?

 Step 1: Choose a Topic

-The very first step you’ll want to take when creating a YouTube Short is to select the best topic for your video.
+The very first thing you’ll want to do when creating a YouTube Short is to select a topic for your video.
 Choose something that is interesting and fun but also related to your brand.